Shlefter/Data205/README.md

 - [Dataset at arcgis.com](https://hudgis-hud.opendata.arcgis.com/datasets/HUD::residential-construction-permits-by-county/about)

 ### Research Goals and Questions
 My primary goal is to measure gentrification and see how it changes the affected areas.
 Secondarily, I would like to use these findings to attempt to find early indicators of gentrification and what can be changed to mitigate the affect on the community.
+For this project, I am defining gentrification as a median housing price increase that is statisstically significatly larger than the 95% confidence interval of the population of counties year over year.
 Questions:
 1. Which counties’ median/mean house prices change by significantly more than average each year? (t-tests of percentage of median/mean increase between two years, derived from median/mean house price of all loan applications by county)
 2. Do these increased change rates persist (i. e.
 If a county increases home value by a large amount one year, is it likely to increase similarly the next year)? (strength and slope of correlation by county from the above derived data)